-A.3.3.22.2 Water Spray Nozzle.
-The selection of the type and size of spray nozzles should have been made with proper consideration given to such factors as physical character of the hazard involved, draft or wind conditions, material likely to be burning, and the general purpose of the system.
+A.3.3.27.2 Water Spray Nozzle.
+The selection of the type and size of spray nozzles should have been made with proper consideration given to factors such as physical character of the hazard involved, draft or wind conditions, material likely to be burning, and the general purpose of the system.